Luna-Tensorflow/Luna-Tensorflow/Tutorial/README.md

 venv/bin/python3 mnist_to_png.py
 ```

-## Let's start with Luna Studio.
+## Let's start with Luna Studio!

-In the beggining we need some imports.
+At the beggining we need some imports:

 ```
 import Std.Base